-RDSP.
+Kyla knows she will need some help managing her RDSP.
 The PGT gives Kyla information on her options.
-With help from her social worker and other trusted that a representation adults in her life, Kyla decides agreement is the best option.
+With help from her social worker and other trusted adults in her life, Kyla decides that a representation agreement is the best option.